httpPrincess/celery-flask-problem/README.md

 Celery-Flask Demo
 ====================

-Small applicaiton written to investigate the problems occuring when using Celery in Flask when Celery is using SQLAlchemy as broker.
+Small application written to investigate the problems occurring when using Celery in Flask when Celery is using SQLAlchemy as broker.

 Problem
 -------